 If you do need to travel, spend the extra money to take the KTX (train) or plane.
 Travelling at peak times during Chuseok and Seollal can result in trips that take twice as long as they would during normal traffic.
 A bus ride that normally takes 5 hours?
 Expect a minimum of 8 hours – and more likely, 10 hours.

 Flights from Seoul to Busan or Seoul to Jeju can be found quite cheap and I would highly recommend checking them out rather than risking the traffic.

-I would also avoid theme parks if possible.
+I would also avoid amusement parks if possible.
 They will be very busy and can often have queues that require over two hours of waiting.
-If you do want to visit a theme park, try to aim for the actual date of Chuseok/Seollal (rather than the observed dates).
+If you do want to visit an amusement park, try to aim for the actual date of Chuseok/Seollal (rather than the observed dates).